 RTX 2080 vs GTX 1080 Ti Comparison

 Here is a complete comparison between RTX 2080 and GTX 1080 Ti graphics cards based on their specifications, features, performance, power consumption and pricing.
-For reference purpose, I am comparing here Founders edition of both these graphics cards.
+For reference purposes, I am comparing here Founders edition of both these graphics cards.

 GeForce RTX 2080 is built on the Turing architecture which is the successor of Volta architecture and is one of the most powerful GPU architectures ever made.
 Turing GPU architecture supports both Ray Tracing and Artificial Intelligence that makes it more advanced than other GPU architectures.
 RTX 2080 comes with 2944 CUDA Cores and for Ray Tracing it has got RT Cores, and for AI & Deep learning it comes with Tensor Cores.
 The card is built on the 12nm fabrication process.